 Some holiday greenery can stay at this early stage, although once we get into January I remove all signs of the holidays.
 I love to keep fresh flowers all year long and soft winter pastels work great for these arrangements.

 Along with a calmer palette I also move into a cooler palette, using lots of silver and greys, along with the whites and pastels.
-These smoky crystals maintain a festive air, albeit much more understated than the full breadth of holiday fare.
+The smoky crystals, above, maintain a festive air, albeit much more understated than the full breadth of holiday fare.

 A few subtle trees can remain at this time, quietly forecasting the winter that’s just beginning.
-The lovely snowy glass trees look pretty flanking my winter floral.
+These lovely snowy glass trees look pretty flanking my winter floral.